 Health insurance is a top priority for most of us, but premiums and out-of-pocket medical bills can leave your wallet thinner.
 Health savings accounts help by providing a way to pay for qualified medical expenses with tax-free dollars.
 However, there are only a few situations in which you can use HSA money to pay insurance premiums.

-Health Savings Accounts
+Understanding Health Savings Accounts

 An HSA is a tax-advantaged savings account, meaning the dollars you put in are tax-exempt.
 The money put into the account may be in the form of pretax contributions made by you and/or your employer.
 If an HSA at work isn’t an option, you can start your own at a bank or other financial institution and make tax-deductible contributions.

 You usually don’t get to use HSA dollars to pay your health insurance premiums, but there are a few exceptions.
 You can pay premiums out of your HSA if you are receiving unemployment benefits or making COBRA payments to maintain your insurance coverage after leaving a job.
-If you have money left in an HSA after you turn 65, you can use it to make Medicare payments
+If you have money left in an HSA after you turn 65, you can use it to make Medicare payments.

-Other Medical Costs
+Paying Other Medical Costs

 You can’t use HSA dollars for over-the-counter drugs unless a doctor prescribes them, with the exception of insulin.
-Using HSA funds for anything other than a qualified item makes the money taxable and the IRS sticks you with a 220 percent penalty in addition to taxing the money involved.
+Using HSA funds for anything other than a qualified item makes the money taxable, and the IRS sticks you with a 20 percent penalty in addition to taxing the money involved.

-To be eligible to open a health savings account you have to have a high-deductible insurance plan and you can’t have any other health insurance coverage.
+To be eligible to open a health savings account, you have to have a high-deductible insurance plan, and you can’t have any other health insurance coverage.
 The money you add to the HSA doesn’t have to be used the year you put it in – it can be rolled over for use in future years.